Right off the bat, I think it’s important that I make a clear distinction, especially if any of those greedy, grubby ATO nerds are reading this.

 Now, this might be beyond the scope of this article, but let’s go one step further, just to show you how to avoid paying capital gains taxes even more.

 Let’s say that I’ve got that $250,000 capital gains after my double 50% tax reductions.
 I can either put that on my income tax for this year.
 Or I could not.

-I could instead choose to rollover that capital gains with one of two methods.
-Again, consult with us at Wealth Safe to see how this applies in your situation.
+I could instead choose to roll over those capital gains with one of two methods.
+Again, consult with us at Wealth Safe to see how this applies to your situation.

 ● I set up a Self-Managed Super Fund (SMSF) to deposit the $250,000 proceeds.
 This option allows me to defer paying the capital gains tax, not avoid paying it altogether.
 I delay my paying until I decide to withdraw that amount for my retirement or to push into an investment later on.
 (NOTE: We are not a licensed superannuation agent with ASIC.
 This limits us from any kind of advice for your situation, whether general or specific.)

 ● I use an asset rollover plan where the proceeds of the sale of my investments or business to use for my next investment/business.
 In doing so, I avoid paying the capital gains for now, at least until I sell my next major asset.
 I love this option because instead of paying capital gains taxes twice, one from the sale of each business, I halve my reportable tax bill by half, only paying once for the sale of both assets.